-Bourne and Persaud (1977) focus on the inflationary processes in Trinidad and Tobago and Jamaica.
+One of the earlier studies in the region is that of Bourne and Persaud (1977), which focuses on the inflationary processes in Trinidad and Tobago and Jamaica over the period 1960 - 1975.
 Factors from both the cost-push and demand-pull theories are combined to create a hybrid model.
 Fifteen different formulations of the inflationary process are tested and twenty variables are included in the model.
 From the study, it is seen that government financing and exchange rate contribute to changes in the inflation rate in Trinidad and Tobago.
 Also, the wage rate and foreign prices influence inflation through increases in government spending.
 The authors state that even though availability and price of domestic bank credit are not very significant to the inflationary process in Trinidad and Tobago, they may be contributory factors to anti-inflationary policies.
-They also report that, for Jamaica, import prices and the price of bank credit are significant to the inflationary process.
+For Jamaica, the authors report that import prices and the price of bank credit are significant to the inflationary process.